csdavidson/dnd5e_tactician_class/Tactician.md

 | 13th | *dimension door, elemental bane, polymorph* |
 | 17th | *arcane hand, conjure elemental, teleportation circle* |

+### Creed Command
+*3rd level Magister feature*

+At 3rd level, you gain an additional command shout unique to your creed, which does not count against your number of known command shouts.

+**Focus your power!**
+You drive your allies to pour more of their essence into their spellcasting.
+For up to 1 minute or until they take advantage of this bonus, affected creatures can cast one spell at a level 1 higher than the slot used.

 ### Cantrips
 *3rd level Magister feature*